Skip to content

 Onsite Behaviour

 Once you’ve got potential business at your doorstep, what sort of behaviour happens then?
 Understanding how people react to your website and throughout the sales (or other types of conversion) process is probably the single most important suite of data that you can have.
-Online marketing tools such as Google Analytics and Tag Manager, as well as heat maps and various other technologies, can give you valuable insights in real time and over time so that you can ensure your website is primed to not only convert but give you an even better understanding of your customer base.
+Online marketing tools such as Google Analytics and Tag Manager, as well as heat maps and various other technologies, can give you valuable insights in real-time and over time so that you can ensure your website is primed to not only convert but give you an even better understanding of your customer base.
 So don’t stop studying them once they’re “in the store” because the behavioural journey isn’t over yet!

 But that’s it from us for another day.
 As always you can leave a comment below or if you’d like to get in touch and discuss further with regards to your own business then please feel free to get in touch!